Loading chat...

 -

-Protects payors and third parties from liability when distributing assets in good faith reliance on apparent entitlement, while establishing procedures for handling disputed assets through probate court
+Protects payors and third parties from liability when distributing assets in good faith reliance on apparent entitlement, provided they have not received written notice of a disputed claim

 Legislative Description